 3. XP – PEN Artist 15.6 Pro

-The serious graphic designers will love the 200 report rate and tilt support that allows better control and enhances the overall experience on the reasonably sized drawing area.
+The serious graphic designers will love the 200 report rate and tilt support that better control and enhance the overall experience on the reasonably sized drawing area.

-- Comes with a pen stand that makes replacing pen tips simple and easy
+- It comes with a pen stand that makes replacing pen tips simple and easy

 - Offer pen holder and 8 nibs to make your life stress free without the worry of frequent nib purchases

 - Less detailing and add-ons as compared to other luxury tablets

 - Little jittery in terms of the line quality and gives slight lag making smooth lines trickier